enzet/Roentgen/README.md

 Röntgen was created for the [Map Machine](http://github.com/enzet/map-machine) project to represent different map features from the OpenStreetMap database.
 However, it can be easily used for any map project or even for non-map-related projects.
 Also, some icons can be used as emoji symbols.
+Version 0.1 of Röntgen is used in [iD editor](https://github.com/openstreetmap/iD) for OpenStreetMap.

 All icons can be found in the [`icons`](icons) directory, where they are stored as optimized SVG files.
 We distinguish between _shape_ and _icon_.
 Most icons